Editor’s note: Updated on 12.30.19 with the most up-to-date information.

 While the 2020 version of the W-4 is designed to make withholding easier for employees, we recommend taking these steps to give your employees additional guidance:

 - Notify employees.
 Let your employees know that the final 2020 W-4 is now available.
 You can learn more about the form or download it by visiting irs.gov.
-For your convenience, the form is also available on our website.

 - Refer employees to the IRS W-4 webinar.
 The IRS posted a webinar, “Understanding the 2020 Form W-4 and How to Use it to Calculate Withholding,” to their video portal.
 This hour-long webinar includes everything from a detailed breakdown of the W-4 changes to a Q&A session related to those changes.